ygjd/base-image/derivatives/PyTorch/README.md

 This PyTorch container image builds upon the Vast.ai base image, inheriting all its core functionality documented on this page.

-Developed from official upstream images, this container includes a comprehensive set of development libraries.
-The Docker build cache optimizes startup performance when creating derivative images.
+Developed from official upstream images, this container includes a comprehensive set of development libraries and is an ideal alternative to the offical PyTorch images.

 PyTorch comes pre-configured in the primary virtual environment at `/venv/main/`.
 Multiple versions are available - use the `Version Tag` selector to choose a specific release instead of the default.